 The Exposure is one of few tubeless tyre options that sits in the space between 28mm and 32mm-plus widths, offering a touch more comfort and control while still fitting comfortably in many newer frames.

-If you want a wide and versatile tubeless road tyre, this is a great option, but if you’re after a narrower option then you’ll need to look elsewhere.
+If you want a wide and versatile tubeless road tyre, this is a great option, but if you’re after a narrower option you’ll need to look elsewhere.

 Schwalbe Pro One TLE